tmault/blog/about.md

 profile: true
 ---

 Digital Transformation Consultant at [Atos](http://atos.net/en-us/home/we-do/consulting.html).
-I am currently studying the [Intro to Programming Nanodegree](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000) on Udacity, where I have learned basic computer science principles in Python.
-I am currently learning about relational databases and SQL.
+I graduated the Udacity [Intro to Programming Nanodegree](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000) in September 2016, where I learned about the principles of programming in Python and begun iOS development in Swift.

 I graduated from [Loughborough University](http://www.lboro.ac.uk/) in Summer 2015 with a degree in Geography and Management.